-One you’re logged in, you can customize the in-game settings as per your preference and in accordance with your system’s capabilities.
+Once you’re logged in, you can customize the in-game settings as per your preference and in accordance with your system’s capabilities.
 My system has an Intel Core i7-7700HQ, coupled with an Nvidia GeForce GTX 1050Ti and 16GB of RAM and I use the following settings:

-With these settings, the game runs rather well on my system with minor stutters and lag here and there, which is to be expected since we’re running the game on an emulator.
+With these settings, the game runs rather well on my system with minor stutters and lags here and there, which is to be expected since we’re running the game on an emulator.
 Don’t expect the game to run as well as it would run on a high-end smartphone, even if you have high-end hardware powering your PC.
-Since the Tencent Gaming Buddy emulator is still in beta, it has its own fair share of issues.

 You might also want to change the controls as per your liking, by clicking on the ‘Customize’ button in the bottom left corner of the ‘Controls’ tab in the in-game settings menu.

-Another thing you might want to adjust before playing any games is the sensitivity.
+Another thing you might want to adjust before playing any games is sensitivity.
 In my experience, the default sensitivity settings are a bit too sensitive for my liking and I lowered them down considerably to make camera panning, ADS and scope sensitivity a bit more manageable.